athena-framework/athena/docs/why_athena.md

 #### User Defined Annotations

 One of the most powerful features Athena Framework offers is that of custom user defined annotations which provide almost an infinite amount of use cases.
-These annotations could be applied to controller classes and/or controller actions to expose additional information to other services, such as event listeners or [ATHR::Interfaces][ATHR::Interface] to customize their behavior on a case by case basis.
+These annotations could be applied to controller classes and/or controller actions to expose additional information to other services, such as event listeners or [ATHR::Interfaces](/framework/Controller/ValueResolvers/Interface/) to customize their behavior on a case by case basis.

 ```crystal
 require "athena"